NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 # Titles of God

-These are titles and epithets that identify God to an ancient Jewish reader.
+These are titles and epithets that would identify God to an ancient Jewish reader.

 ## The Cloud Rider

 In the Old Testament, one of the attributes of Jehovah God is that he comes with the clouds.
 This was an attribute of deity in rhe ancient near east. tThe pagan nations around Israel ascribed this to Baal, but the biblical writers polemically insisted that it is Jehovah who comes with the clouds.
 So this idea was deeply embedded in the jewish psyche.
-And when Daniel 7:13 says that there will be a "[Son of Man](#the-son-of-man)" coming on the clouds, they realized that somehow Jehovah would be coming in human form as a real human.
+And when [Daniel 7:13](#daniel-713) says that there will be a "[Son of Man](#the-son-of-man)" coming on the clouds, they realized that somehow Jehovah would be coming in human form as a real human.

 When Jesus later told the Sanhedrin that they would "see [the Son of Man](#the-son-of-man) coming with the clouds" they accused him of blasphemy, because saying such a thing in their ears meant saying that you are Jehovah.
 So in short, Jesus was condemned by the Jews because he claimed to be God.